Tu sei qui

 During the day, some good practices will be presented such as:

-The event will be divided in two phases.
-In the morning there will be an informative session open to all citizens and media where WHO's and EU action to reduce cancer inequalities at the international level will be presented together with some existing practices of projects implemented in this field.
-In the afternoon it will be held a roundtable with the identified International Associations and NGOs who will work on drawing up a charter to list the next steps and joint actions to be undertaken to sensitize governments and other key players on the importance of reducing cancer inequalities and of implementing concrete measures in coherence with Europe's Beating Cancer Plan.
+It's organised in two sessions.
+In the morning, there will be a plenary informative session, open to all citizens and media, during which WHO and EU actions to reduce cancer inequalities at the international level will be presented, along with existing project practices in this field.
+In the afternoon, a round table will provide a platform for multistakeholder discussions and the definition of joint actions to raise awareness among governments and other key actors on the importance of reducing cancer inequalities and implementing concrete measures in line with the Europe’s Beating Cancer Plan.

 9:30 - 10:15